EBD-CREST/HuronFS/README.md

 The absolute directory path where IOnode mounts shared storage.

     * ####CBB_MASTER_IP
-The ip address of master node that IOnode belongs to.
+The IP address of master node that IOnode belongs to.
-In case of Infiniband please use the IPoIB address
+In case of Infiniband, please use the IPoIB address

 * On Client node: